MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-overview.md

 You assign a server to a Site at the time you install the tunnel software on the Linux server.
 The installation uses a script that you can download from within the admin center.
 After starting the script, you’ll be prompted to configure its operation for your environment, which includes specifying the Site the server will join.

-To use the Microsoft Tunnel, devices will need to install the Microsoft Tunnel client app.
+To use the Microsoft Tunnel, devices will need to install a Microsoft Tunnel client app.
 You get the applicable app from the iOS/iPadOS or Android app stores and deploy it to users.

 ## Architecture